xtanaa001/academic-kickstart/content/research/research.md

   icon = "project-diagram"
   icon_pack = "fas"
   name = "Networks"
-  description = "I study communication and energy networks in the face of dynamics."
+  description = "My research aims to address algorithmic and economic challenges emerging from  communication and energy networks."

  # ranging from changing user behaviors to network connectivity and resource availability
  # Communication and Energy Networks.